 Finding the Best Places to Retire Since 2006!

-Nestled in the rolling hills of north central Arkansas' southern Ozark Mountains (also known as the Twin Lakes Area), rural Mountain Home (population 13,500) is a peaceful town that is popular with retirees seeking a recreation oasis.
+Nestled in the rolling hills of north central Arkansas' scenic southern Ozark Mountains (also known as the Twin Lakes Area), rural Mountain Home (population 13,000) is a peaceful town popular with retirees seeking a recreation oasis.
 Thanks to two nearby large lakes, Lake Norfork and Bull Shoals Lake, Mountain Home offers outstanding water playgrounds.

 Residents spend lazy days boating, swimming and fishing, all the while enjoying a slower pace, a friendly, small town atmosphere and a relatively mild climate.

 Fifty-eight percent of locals are age 45 or better, and the majority of all residents are conservative.
-Twenty percent of people here have at least a four year college degree.
-Racial diversity is minimal, and the crime rate meets the national average.
-Mountain home has maintained its population during the last decade.
-The cost of living is 20% below the national average.
+Twenty percent of locals have at least a four year college degree.
+Mountain home has maintained its population during the last decade, and the cost of living is 39% below the national average.
+The violent crime rate is practically nil, but the property crime rate is above the national average.

-The median home price is $140,000 and will buy a brick ranch rambler with 1,500 square feet, three bedrooms, two baths, a two car garage and a large yard with mature trees.
-Many older homes were built without much adherence to codes, so it is important to have a good Realtor when looking at homes.
+The median home price is $180,000, reflecting an 18% increase since last year, and it will buy a brick ranch rambler with 1,500 square feet, three bedrooms, two baths, a two car garage and a large yard with mature trees.
+Many older homes were built without much adherence to codes, so it is important to have a good Realtor when looking at properties to buy.

 The non-profit Area Agency on Aging of Northwest Arkansas manages a dozen apartment complexes for people age 62 or better with low to moderate incomes.
 Willowbrook is the complex that they manage in Mountain Home.